barumau/pandunia/fra/K00_kurse.md

 ### Réponses aux exercices

-1. mi se shefe feste a vil.
+1. mi's shefe feste a vil.
 2. mi have du vaf a pas.
 3. tu yam supe a nun.
-4. da safi kamar a preden.
+4. hi safi kamre a preden.
 5. mau yam milke a posden.
-6. tu se ma feste a prenoche.
+6. tu's ma feste a prenoche.